Leonardo Pavoletti

-Leonardo Pavoletti (/it/; born 26 November 1988) is an Italian professional footballer who plays as a striker for and captains club Cagliari.
+Leonardo Pavoletti (/it/; born 26 November 1988) is an Italian professional footballer who plays as a striker.

 Early and personal life

 Known to friends as 'Pavoloso', Pavoletti played tennis up until the age of ten, when he began playing football.
 His father Paolo is a tennis coach.
 He also owns a Vietnamese pot-bellied pig called Mou.

 Club career

 Early career

 Born in Livorno, Pavoletti started playing in the youth ranks of Gruppo Sportivo CNFO (Cantiere Navale Fratelli Orlando), he started his career at Armando Picchi.
 Then had spells at Viareggio, A.C.
 Pavia, S.S.
 Juve Stabia and Casale, showing good goalscoring form.
 He then went to Virtus Lanciano and was awarded the title of top scorer in 2011–12 Lega Pro Prima Divisione season, contributing to the promotion of the team with 16 goals in all competitions and 15 in the league.

 Sassuolo

 In the summer 2012, Pavoletti joined Sassuolo, scoring 5 goals in the first 4 league appearances for the Serie B side.
 However, during the season, he suffered a suspension of 40 days for doping, resulting in positive tests of tuaminoheptane after 26 December 2012 game against Livorno, Sassuolo lodged an appeal against the ban due to the assumption of Rinoflumicil, found in a nasal decongestant.
 Pavoletti returned to help Sassuolo win th Serie B title and earn promotion to Serie A for the first time in their history, after playing 33 matches and scoring 11 goals.

 After making only two appearances in Serie A for Sassuolo during the beginning of the 2013–14 season, on 2 September 2013, the last day of the Italian transfer window, Pavoletti joined Serie B side Varese on loan.